SusiJo/master_project/docs/source/getting_started.rst

 * Extract metadata into a table in csv format
 * Merge TPM values from nf-core/rnaseq/stringTieFPKM
 * Merge raw featureCounts from nf-core/rnaseq/featureCounts
-* Clustering analyses performing PCA, TSNE, UMAP
+* Dimensionality reduction with PCA, t-SNE and UMAP
-* Batch correction with ComBat, CombatSeq, removeBatchEffect()
+* Batch correction in R with ComBat, CombatSeq, removeBatchEffect
 * Supvervised Classification Machine Learning: LinearSVM, SVM, RandomForest, MultiLayerPerceptron